The Urbino Now Project 2025

-Apply now to reserve your place in Urbino, Italy.
+Apply now to reserve your place in Italy for The Urbino Now Project.

 GENERAL LOCATION: Le Marche Region of Italy, Urbino

-COOPERATING UNIVERSITIES: University of Jamestown, James Madison University, Colorado State University, Rider University, University of Urbino
+COOPERATING UNIVERSITIES: University of Jamestown, University of Urbino

 PAYMENT DEADLINES: